Short Courses

 You will receive a certificate of completion for the course.

-2023 - Introductory Statistics for Researchers Using R
+2024 - Multivariate Statistics Using R

 Course Overview